hadi1376tm/Multi-Camera-Markerless-3D-Motion-Capture-System/README.md

 ## Notes

-- Please note that the program's execution time can be significant and may vary based on your system hardware.
-It could take several minutes to generate the outputs.
+- Please note that the program's execution is time and memory (RAM) consuming.
+It could take several minutes to generate the outputs depending on your system hardware.